 Figure 5: Bivariate map showing the yield gain potential based on heterogeneous treatment effects and adoption gap (1-share currently using the practice).
 Note: Yield gain is in tons per ha, S&M=Sulfusulfosoron & Metsulfusorun herbicide.

 3.3.
-Policy learning prioritization framework
+Minimal variables policy learning prioritization framework

 3.3.1.
 How and where to target farmers to receive a recommendation?

-The goal of policy learning is to be able to use a minimal set of variable to optimally assign each individual to the treatment that is most beneficial.
+The goal of policy learning is to be able to use a minimal set of variables to optimally assign each individual to the treatment that is most beneficial.
 To do that, we rely on depth 2 policy tree which allows a maximum of three variables to be used in the assignment.
 Figure 6 panel (a) shows the policy tree for weed management options.
 The policy tree shows that weed management options can be targeted to farmers on the basis of their weed severity, sowing date, and January maximum temperature.
 Sowing dates can be assigned on the basis of total annual precipitation, phosphorus applied and plot size (figure 6b).
 Conventionally, farmers apply at least two irrigations to the wheat crop in Bihar..
 Using the policy tree based algorithm, we find that 93% of the farmers would benefit more from applying four irrigations.
 Figure 6c shows the policy tree for this recommendation.
 The key variables for delineating the groups of farmers include annual temperature, January maximum temperature, and elevation.
 The supposedly simple task of choosing a wheat variety to plant can be complicated due to variety choice overload with dozens of varieties on the market.
 To aid in the choosing of a variety that gives the maximal yield gains, we apply the policy tree algorithm on 12 wheat varieties that are planted by over 90% of the farmers.
 These varieties can be targeted on the basis longitude..

 Figure 6 shows policy trees (depth 2) for the different agronomic management practices.